< terug

 Analysis and presentation of reference projects

-Design of a programmatic and architectural masterplan of the wider context (preferably in smaller groups)
+Design of a programmatic and architectural masterplan for the entire site (preferably in smaller groups)

 Architectural design of a fragment in detail, image research, structural research, model making